madmurphy/libconfini/MAN.md

 ~~~~~~~~~~

-will always determine the same behaviors as if it had been
+will always determine the same behavior as if it had been

 ~~~~~~~~~~~{.ini}